So much of any year is flammable,

 I was writing less and have had to take a step back.
 This blog was born from the grief that erupted after my daughter was born still.
 That grief still continues to linger, though not as prominent in everyday life.
 I was able to form a central "theme" for my writing for so long, but have recognized now that it has branched into more than just grief.
 It is also about healing, and finding that "new normal" for myself in things that I "didn't used to do" before my daughters died.

 Grief is uncomfortable.
 It is uncomfortable for the person carrying grief, and it is uncomfortable for everyone else, not knowing what to say or thinking that we should be "over it" by now.
 It has taken years for me to understand that I will always carry grief, because a little piece of my heart is missing.

 Part of that discomfort has allowed me to push myself in other ways and step outside of my comfort zone.
 I have never considered myself an artist, and am now trying to learn to paint.
 I have always wanted to be able to create art, but never felt that I had any talent and would become easily frustrated.
 Now I am working with a friend who is showing me tips and techniques so that I can gain some skills, but more importantly, confidence and pride in my work.

 Would I have pursued art if I had not lost my daughters?
 I honestly have no idea.
 But I am definitely in a place where the uncomfortable is not as scary as it once was.

-And on a final note on this blog, Grieving Out Loud, and the writing that I have done over the years around grief and will continue to do.
+And on a final note on this blog and the writing that I have done over the years around grief and will continue to do.
 A dear friend of mine unexpectedly lost her beloved grandmother in December.
-She told me that the title is so fitting, because grief is not about keeping everything inside, and making everyone else comfortable.
+She told me that grief is not about keeping everything inside, and making everyone else comfortable.
 It is about continuing to acknowledge and honor the person that lived and was loved.
-Never forgetting and not remaining silent about that loved one’s impact on our lives.
+Never forgetting and not remaining silent about that loved one's impact on our lives.